shattered-glass/2022_freshman_project/README.md

-# 2022 Freshman Class Project
+# 2022 freshman class project
 It is a snake, that moves.